 My recommendation for individuals struggling with credit card debt is to remove any opportunities to use credit in the future.
 Eliminating all your credit cards except for one will remove the temptation to “charge it” and accumulate more debt.

-Finally, as you travel down the road to paying off your debt keep these key points in perspective.
+As you travel down the road and start paying off your credit card debt, keep these key points in perspective.

 - Debt is not a lifetime sentence.
-Others have had credit card debt and worked their way out to achieve financial freedom, you will to.
+Others have had credit card debt and worked their way out to achieve financial freedom, you will too.

 - Set your expectations appropriately.
 You can’t spend years ringing up credit card debt and expect to pay it off overnight.
 The wrong expectations can be a real de-motivator as you travel down the debt-free road.
 The key to success is to stay focused, stay consistent in your efforts and stay the course.
 It may take some time, but you will achieve success.

-Do you have a tip for paying off credit card debt?
+Do you have a tip for paying off credit card debt fast?
 Comment below.